 When you’re expecting a new little one, you get tons of advice about all the baby must haves.

-As our littlest one approaches her second birthday next spring, my husband Ty and I have been looking back on what was most helpful to him as an expectant father and then later as a new daddy.
+After we had three babies in five years, my husband and I reflected on what was most helpful to him as an expectant father and then later as a new daddy.

-These baby products make perfect gifts for new dads at a baby shower, for Father’s Day, or just because.
+So when you need gift ideas for new fathers, this list has got you covered.
+These baby products make perfect gifts for new dads at a baby shower, for his first Father’s Day, an upcoming birthday, or just because.
 We can’t imagine how we could have survived without them!

 Sometimes guys get a bad rap for not reading instructions.
 My husband definitely likes to figure stuff out on his own first.